-6. Parents view themselves as protectors, rather than guides.
+6. Parents view themselves as protectors, rather than guides

 Somewhere along the line, many parents began believing their role is to help kids grow up with as few emotional and physical scars as possible.
 They became so overprotective that their kids never practiced dealing with challenges on their own.
-Consequently, these kids grew up to believe they're too fragile to cope with the realities of life.
+Consequently, these kids grew up believing they’re too fragile to cope with the realities of life.

-7. Adults don't know to help kids face their fears the right way.
+7. Adults don't know to help kids face their fears the right way

 On one end of the spectrum, you’ll find parents who push their kids too hard.
 They force their children to do things that terrify them.
 On the other end of the spectrum, you’ll find parents who don’t push their kids at all.
 They let their kids opt out of anything that sounds anxiety-provoking.